 {Edittor’s note (2013-01): it is yet undecided whether terms 3.2.1, 3.2.2 and 3.2.3 remain in H.248.TCP due to the fact that they are more“H.248 generic”, may be thus rather subject of H.248.1.
 Examples: applicable as well for H.248.78, H.248.TLS, H.248 “T.38 control” (= T.38 Annex E.).}

-3.2.1 Basic H.248 master-slave control mode: An H.248 decomposed gateway following an hierarchical control model in the network control plane (primarily related to call service control and media/bearer control functions).
+3.2.1 Basic H.248 master-slave control mode: An H.248 decomposed gateway following a hierarchical control model in the network control plane (primarily related to call service control and media/bearer control functions).
 The control hierarchy constitutes a master-slave relationship.
 With MGC as master and MG as slave entity due to considered distribution models on the decomposed gateway entities

 NOTE 1: [ITU-T Q.Sup31] Annexes C.2 or C.3 provides examples of functional-to-physical mapping models according basic H.248 master-slave control mode.

 3.2.2 MG autonomous mode: For a particular function, the MGC delegates some (but not all) service specific control decisions down to the MG level.
 The MG provides a local decision function.
-The MG autonomous control is limited on decisions with MG available information only.
+The MG autonomous control is limited to decisions with MG available information only.

 3.2.3 MGC-strictly controlled mode: Synonym to the basic H.248 master-slave control mode.
 All control decisions are exclusively under MGC responsibility, the MG degenerates to a pure execution unit.